2023-02-03

 }

-On the browser side, askama handles this via "templates", it translates files that mixed with HTML and some "Rust looking" codes together into pure HTML files.
-And in some situations, if Javascript is involved, it binds Javascript events to the generated HTML files as well.
-This will become convenient when handling animations and dynamic theming.
+on the browser side, askama handles this via "templates", it translates files that mixed with html and some "rust looking" codes together into functional html files. and in some situations, if javascript is involved, it binds javascript events to the generated html files as well. this will become convenient when handling animations and dynamic theming.

 <!doctype html>